muratk5n/thirdwave/en/README.md

-MSM started using "tycoon", "mogul" to label SBF, they are trying to hide their fuck-ups by continuing to build up SBF when in fact it was a stupid kid who was connected, and a wave of followersa rushed into this space bcz of those connections.
+MSM started using "tycoon", "mogul" to label SBF, they are trying to hide their fuck-ups by continuing to build up SBF when in fact it was a stupid kid who was connected, and a wave of followers rushed into that biz bcz of those connections.
 Another case of Theranos, or 2010s Tesla.

 ---